philippmoritzer/bd-ml-project/README.md

 - tag-local-identifier
 - individual-local-identifier

-The remaining columns have little value for data analysis, so they are not considered in this project.
+The remaining columns have little value for this data analysis, so they are not considered in this project.
 The InfluxDB interface's Point-Object is returned by the following function.
 To create the dynamic data structure, we can use the provided Builder-Pattern.
 Each Point will later be stored as a dataset in an InfluxDB bucket.

 ```python
 def parse_row(row: OrderedDict):